PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

     docker pull ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlex/hps:paddlex3.0.0rc0-cpu
     ```

-With the image prepared, execute the following command to run the server:
+With the image prepared, navigate to the `server` directory and execute the following command to run the server:

 ```bash
 docker run \